About Us

 Seth Levenson (he/him) Treasurer

-Seth was born and raised in an interfaith home (Conservative Judaism and Roman Catholicism) in Buffalo, NY, and relocated to the Puget Sound in 2009 to pursue higher education.
-He brings nearly a decade of financial services experience to the Treasurer role and a queer perspective to the SJC Board.
+Seth is a trans man who was born and raised in an interfaith home (Conservative Judaism and Roman Catholicism) in Buffalo, NY.
+The push-and-pull nature of living under two strict religions simultaneously, which both insisted they were the correct one, drove him to question theism itself.
+He relocated to the Puget Sound in 2009 in pursuit of higher education, and brings more than a decade of financial services experience to the Board.
 Seth was elected to the Board in 2022. |

 Jeff Treistman (he/him) Program Director